esvius/nocturne/README.md

 2. Open your Kettu / Rain etc. and go to themes and install with source URL.

-3. Enable the theme and enjoy!
+3. Enable the theme and done!

 ## ⚠️ FAQ